 Our Standards and Rating Methodology

-At BestBrokers.com, our main goal is to help you find online brokers that allow you to trade with confidence.
-All reviews you see on this website have been compiled based on our unwavering standards and a rigorous methodology we continue to perfect to this day.
-We ensure all sites we recommend can deliver the high-quality trading experience we have come to expect.
+The following outlines the standards and methodology used when rating forex brokers.
+At BestBrokers.com, the main goal is to help you find online brokers that allow you to trade with confidence.
+All reviews on this website have been compiled based on consistent standards and a rigorous methodology that continues to evolve.
+All recommended sites are evaluated to confirm they can deliver a high-quality trading experience.

 Transparency Is the Touchstone of Our Reviews

-BestBrokers.com takes pride in being fully transparent about its broker evaluation process.
-We have seen plenty of reliable and subpar forex brokers over the years to be able to spot the ones that are worth our readers’ time.
+BestBrokers.com is fully transparent about its broker evaluation process.
+Years of reviewing reliable and subpar forex brokers have built the experience needed to identify those worth a reader’s time.

 We Consistently Revise and Improve Our Methodology